marcelmindemann/codepipeline-monorepo-webhook/README.md

 The CodePipeline WebhookFilterRule is insufficient when trying to model this workflow, because it does [not allow for regex matching](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-codepipeline-webhook-webhookfilterrule.html).
 Strangely, the [Code*Build* WebhookFilter does support it](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_WebhookFilter.html).

-To solve this problem, create a CodePipeline for every microservice/subrepo that exists in your application.
+To solve this problem, create a CodePipeline for every microservice/subrepo that exists in your application and let this webhook figure out which CodePipelines need to be started.

 ## Deployment
 You will need [Poetry](https://poetry.eustace.io/), serverless and npm.
 Run
 ```bash